U.S. flag

 The Information Security Oversight Office (ISOO) and the GSA determined that departments and agencies must phase out the use of all Security Containers manufactured from 1954 through 1989 or “black labels” for the storage of CNSI.

-To determine whether a Security Container was manufactured between 1954-1970, the Security Containers required in phase 1, check the data plate manufactured date located on the side of the control drawer when opened.
-The control drawer is typically the drawer that possesses the lock or the second drawer from the top.
+To determine whether a Security Container was manufactured between 1954-1970, check the manufactured date on the data plate located on the side of the control drawer when opened.
 If assistance is needed to identify the location of the data plate, contact your Field Servicing Security Office (FSSO).

 • Ensure a plan is in place for transferring CNSI to a red label Security Container.
 The Security Container custodian or qualified personnel with an active security clearance equal to or higher than the contents of the container must be on site to direct any movement of CNSI from one Security Container to another.